akashacms/akashacms-website/documents/news/2020/08/jamstack-websites.html.md

 CDN's primary stated advantage is that the CDN guarantees similar performance anywhere in the world.
 With traditional hosting from a single web server -- my sites are hosted on shared hosting rented from Dreamhost whose servers are in southern California -- the distance from that server affects speed of accessing the website.

 According to Google Analytics the page load speed for my websites (all hosted on simple shared Apache web hosting) is under 20 milliseconds.
 Seems to me that 20 milliseconds is pretty close to _blazingly fast_.
-I haven't tried hosting a site on a CDN and don't know of CDN's deliver content even more blazingly fast.
+I haven't tried hosting a site on a CDN and don't know if CDN's deliver content even more blazingly fast.
 A reader of my sites in Uganda might see slower page loading times than a reader in Huntington Beach California.
-But hosting a site on a CDN is supposed to equalize the two.
+Hosting on a CDN is supposed to equalize the two.

 Additionally, CDN providers truly offer _unlimited bandwidth_ (at a fee).
 The traditional shared hosting providers, like Dreamhost, offer unlimited bandwidth, but there is often an unstated usage level beyond which the hosting provider will start sending emails demanding your site move somewhere else.
 CDNs have performance guarantees that cannot be made by the traditional Apache-based web hosting provider.